Meeco/docs/guides/presentation-definitions.md

 **Response**

-Returns JSON schema for a presentation definition
+Returns a JSON schema for a presentation definition.